 Everyone loves lavender soap.
-Most people also like mint scented soaps.
-But sometimes you just can't decide on just one scent or additive - so here's a project that combines the benefits of two scents (lavender and mint) while keeping them separate.
-Basically, we'll be making a standard batch of cold process soap, but splitting the batch in two - scenting and coloring one with one scent (lavender essential oil with purple oxide** and lavender buds) and one side with another (mint,... green oxide and ground spearmint.)
-It's a lovely way to meld two scents and make a neat looking bar of soap.
+Most people also like mint-scented soaps.
+But sometimes you just can't decide on just one scent or additive so here's a project that combines the benefits of two scents (lavender and mint) while keeping them separate.
+We'll be making a standard batch of cold process soap, but splitting the batch in two--scenting and coloring one with one scent (lavender essential oil with purple oxide and lavender buds) and one side with another (mint, green oxide and ground spearmint.)
+It's a lovely way to meld two scents and make a neat-looking bar of soap.

 For this lavender and mint soap project you'll need:

 You can combine any two scents, additive and/or color combinations you like.
-For this batch, my recipe was:
+For this batch, the recipe is:

-- Lye and Water as per my lye calculator
+- Lye and Water as per the lye calculator

 - Bergamot essential oil

 Mix, Mix, Mix